palaeoware/trevosim/JOSS/paper.md

 ### Perturbations

 This implements a limited period of increased rates of environmental change that occurs halfway through a run (when half the requested species have evolved, or at half the requested iteration number).
-This is intended for study of scenarios where evolutionary dynamics are driven by variations in the rate of environmental change.
+This is intended for study of scenarios where evolutionary dynamics are driven by variations in the rate of environmental change[@Condamine_Rolland_Morlon_2013].
 There is an option to also increase mixing between playing fields during a perturbation.

 ## Software modifications